8balloon/eigenstate/README.md

 #### Optimization

-Eigenstate state is always immutable.
+Eigenstate state is *always* immutable.
 This means that a `===` comparison will return `false` if state has changed.
 This is useful for your React components' `shouldComponentUpdate` functions.

-Here is an example `shouldComponentUpdate` that makes use of immutable state:
+Here is an example `shouldComponentUpdate` that makes use of immutable state.
+If you implement similar `shouldComponentUpdate` logic across your application, it will never re-render needlessly, making it very fast.

 ```js
 //TodoList component